 Dayton is a somewhat small city located in the state of Kentucky.
 With a population of 5,433 people and three constituent neighborhoods, Dayton is the 83rd largest community in Kentucky.
-Dayton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Dayton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Dayton has more people living here who work in computers and math than 95% of the places in the US.